SwiftGen/SwiftGen/README.md

 To learn more about the configuration file — its more detailed syntax and possibilities, how to pass custom parameters, using `swiftgen config lint` to validate it, how to use alternate config files, and other tips — [see the dedicated documentation](Documentation/ConfigFile.md).

+There are also more subcommands not related to generating code but more oriented for help and other tasks, namely:

+* The `swiftgen templates` subcommands helps you print, duplicate, find and manage templates (both bundled and custom)
+* You can use `--help` on `swiftgen` or one of its subcommand to see the detailed usage.

+### Directly invoking a subcommand

+While we no longer recommend it for performance reasons (if you have multiple outputs), you may prefer to not use a configuration file.
+You can directly invoke the available subcommands to parse various resource types:

+* `swiftgen colors [OPTIONS] FILE1 …`
+* `swiftgen fonts [OPTIONS] DIR1 …`
+* `swiftgen ib [OPTIONS] DIR1 …`
+* `swiftgen json [OPTIONS] DIRORFILE1 …`
+* `swiftgen plist [OPTIONS] DIRORFILE1 …`
+* `swiftgen strings [OPTIONS] FILE1 …`
+* `swiftgen xcassets [OPTIONS] CATALOG1 …`
+* `swiftgen yaml [OPTIONS] DIRORFILE1 …`

+Each subcommand generally accepts the same options and syntax, and they mirror the options and parameters from the configuration file:

+* `--output FILE` or `-o FILE`: set the file where to write the generated code.
+If omitted, the generated code will be printed on `stdout`.
+* `--template NAME` or `-t NAME`: define the Stencil template to use (by name, see [here for more info](./Documentation/templates)) to generate the output.
+* `--templatePath PATH` or `-p PATH`: define the Stencil template to use, using a full path.
+* Note: you should specify one and only one template when invoking SwiftGen.
+You have to use either `-t` or `-p` but should not use both at the same time (it wouldn't make sense anyway and you'll get an error if you try)
+* Each command supports multiple input files (or directories where applicable).
+* You can always use the `--help` flag to see what options a command accept, e.g. `swiftgen xcassets --help`.

 ## Choosing your template

 SwiftGen is based on templates (it uses [Stencil](https://github.com/kylef/Stencil) as its template engine).
 This means that **you can choose the template that fits the Swift version you're using** — and also the one that best fits your preferences — to **adapt the generated code to your own conventions and Swift version**.

 ### Bundled templates vs. Custom ones

 SwiftGen comes bundled with some templates for each of the subcommand (`colors`, `fonts`, `ib`, `json`, `plist`, `strings`, `xcassets`, `yaml`), which will fit most needs.
 But you can also create your own templates if the bundled ones don't suit your coding conventions or needs.
-Simply either use the `-t` / `--template` option to specify the name of the template to use, or store them somewhere else (like in your project repository) and use `-p` / `--templatePath` to specify a full path.
+Simply either use the `templateName` output option to specify the name of the template to use, or store them somewhere else (like in your project repository) and use `templatePath` output option to specify a full path.

 💡 You can use the `swiftgen templates list` command to list all the available templates (both custom and bundled templates) for each subcommand, list the template content and dupliate them to create your own.